Infante Jaime, Duke of Segovia: Renunciation

 On 6 December 1949, Don Jaime retracted his renunciation of the restored throne of Spain.
 On 3 May 1964, he took the title "Duke of Madrid" as head of a Carlist branch of the Spanish succession (recognized by the legitimist group of Carlists who did not support the Bourbon-Parma claim after Alfonso Carlos, Duke of San Jaime died in 1936).
-On 19 July 1969, Don Jaime definitively renounced the Spanish succession in favour of his nephew, the future King Juan Carlos I of Spain, at the request of his elder son, Alfonso de Borbón.
+On 19 July 1969, Don Jaime definitively renounced the Spanish succession in favour of his nephew, the future King Juan Carlos I, at the request of his elder son, Alfonso de Borbón.

 Don Jaime died in St. Gall Cantonal Hospital in Switzerland on 20 March 1975.
 He is buried at the Royal Monastery of San Lorenzo de El Escorial.